gokce-keskin/linux-nvr/README.md

-# openRTSP-recorder
+# linux-nvr
-This is a simple python script to convert Linux based machine to an NVR.
+This is a simple python script to use a Linux machine as an NVR.
 The code streams video from IP cameras in your network and splits the video into pre-determined segments (by default, 10 minute-long segments).
 The videos are stored in your local hard-drive.
 If you do not need any fancy GUIs, motion detection, etc., this is a simple tool to build your own NVR with cheap cameras purchased online.

 This is achieved using RTSP protocol, and the code calls [openRTSP](http://www.live555.com/openRTSP/).
 See prerequisites for openRTSP installation instructions.